meyerjac/GhostyDrop/README.md

 ## Setup/Installation Requirements

-* _Please navigate to my github of this project that canbe found at https://github.com/meyerjac/GhostyDrop_
+* _Please navigate to my github of this project that can be found at https://github.com/meyerjac/GhostyDrop_
 * _Then open the cloned project in Android Studios_
 * _Then run the project on the Emulator or a real device_